trentfridey/blog/content/posts/PCA-derived/index.md

 In the limit that the variance for \\(x\_3\\) is zero (\\(\widehat{\sigma^2\_{x\_3}} = 0\\)), there is no variation in the \\(X\_3\\) variable.
 In this case, we could remove the variable from our sample set, and our models would perform just as well.
 If we did this, the data set effectively becomes \\((n-1)\\) -dimensional.
 Generalizing, if we have \\(k\\) variables with sample variance zero, we could remove those as well, making our data set \\((n-k)\\) -dimensional.

 Usually, we don't find that the sample variance is zero in any of our variables, so we approximate by removing the variable(s) with the least variance.
 The remaining variable(s) are called the **principal components**.

-There are complications when there are correlations between the variables.
+There are complications when there are correlations between the variables -- but this can also be accounted for.

 ### Adding Correlations {#adding-correlations}